 Since I’m well, I know it has to do with one or all of the following: What I’m eating, thinking, and doing.
 I’m generating a lot of effort and using up my natural energy, causing stress in my body.
 We all know there is a connection between what we eat, think and do and how our body processes it.

-I could use the holiday season as an excuse because I’ve added more to my “to do” list.
+I could use the holiday season as an excuse because I’ve added more to my “to-do” list.
 The tiredness was there before the season came upon me.

 George D. Zgourides and Christie S. Zgourides wrote:: “…a pervasive feeling of a total shortage of energy.
 If you can function at all, it is only due to an immense effort of the will.” (“Stop Feeling Tired!
 10 Mind-Body Steps to Fight Fatigue and Feel Your Best“)

 So how do I naturally refuel my energy?
 First, observe what I eat.
-I find that my tiredness generates a desire to eat more with the hopes of fueling my energy.
-The opposite occurs, now I have too much food in me, and my body is busy digesting the food….I become more tired.
+My tiredness generates a desire to eat more to fuel my energy.
+The opposite occurs, now I have too much food in me, and my body is busy digesting the food — I become more tired.
 It is a vicious cycle, and today I decided to stop being a hamster and going around in circles.

 Listen to yourself today.
 Just sit with your tiredness and ask, “what do I need to feel better?”
 If you have the time, rest.
-If you don’t, then take the time to be present with what you are doing and stop the daily battle of your ‘to do’ list within yourself.
+If you don’t, then take the time to be present with what you are doing and stop the daily battle of your ‘to-do’ list within yourself.